 There are several reasons why homes depreciate.
 Some homeowners underestimate the cost of repairs and maintenance in addition to the more obvious cost of paying the mortgage.
 If you fail to maintain your home and it starts to appear run-down, that’s going to hurt its value.

 Even if you do a stellar job with upkeep, your home’s value also depends on market conditions.
-During the 2008 financial crisis, for example, national home prices plummeted by more than 20% on average.
+During the 2008 financial crisis, for example, national home prices fell by more than 20% on average.

 Local factors can drive down the value of your home as well, especially if there’s an undesirable addition to your neighborhood — like a noisy venue or a power plant.